BrickBot/BrickBot.github.io/README.md

 ## Advanced Topics
 * [Emulators and Simulators](Emulators.md):  Test-run your programs on a virtual RCX
-* [Alternate Firmware](Firmware.md):  Archive of notable known alternate RCX firmware images
+* [Alternate Firmware](Firmware.md):  Archive of notable, known alternate RCX firmware images
 * [Sensors and Output Devices](Sensors-and-Output-Devices.md):  Hacks and custom hardware
-* [Communication](Communication.md):  Networking, IR, interfacing with other LEGO devices, hardware hacks, and more
+* [Communication](Communication.md):  Networking, IR, interfacing with other (non-RCX) LEGO devices, hardware hacks, and more

 ## Human Interest
 * [Geeks in Toyland](https://www.wired.com/2006/01/geeks-in-toyland/):  A behind-the-scenes look at MindStorms development at LEGO®